 WhatsApp Throughout the Customer Journey

-In one of his newest columns, LEAD-Author Matthias Mehner demonstrates how Messengers can be used for different communication objectives.
+In one of his newest columns, LEAD-Author and MessengerPeople CMO Matthias Mehner demonstrates how Messengers can be used for different communication objectives.
 He explains the usage and benefit of WhatsApp customer journey.

 The latest edition of W&V is a service-oriented dive into the world of Messenger Marketing.
 When I posted this article on my LinkedIn profile, the positive feedback was resounding, and included some thought-provoking comments.